 If most of your sentences begin with “I” or “Our,” then you’re basically saying, “Let me tell you more about me … me, me.”
 You’re not the important one here.
-Content developed to promote yourself, push an idea or sell a product is an indulgence that offers no real value to audiences.
+Self-serving content is content developed to promote yourself, push an idea or sell a product is an indulgence that offers no real value to audiences.

 To ensure that you know who you’re talking to, analyze your audience before putting pen to paper or stepping up to the podium.
 Use the following AUDIENCE acronym or find your own method.
 Just be sure to tune in.

 Understanding: What does the audience already know about the topic?

 Demographics: What’s the typical age, gender, and education level of people in the audience group?

 Interest: Why are these individuals reading, watching, or otherwise engaging with your content?

 Environment: Where are people finding, and absorbing the content?